VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Creating an image view.md

 	createImageViewInfo.subresourceRange.layerCount = 1;
 ```

-Just a word of warning about **.levelCount** and **.layerCount** they can't be 0 and it's a very common mistake to type out layerCount or levelCount twice and leave the other one as 0.
+Just a word of warning about **.levelCount** and **.layerCount** they can't be 0 and it's a very common mistakenly type out layerCount or levelCount twice and leave the other one as 0.
 So be careful.

 Then you just want to create the VkImageView with the creation function.